 To effectively manage extracurricular programs and activities provided by Student Affairs at UT Dallas, guidelines have been established.
 Additional policies and procedures regarding use of University facilities are provided in The Guide for Registered Student Organizations.

-- Students and non-student participants are expected to observe the University's Student Discipline and Conduct.
+- Students and non-student participants are expected to observe the University's Student Code of Conduct.

 - Events with the following identifiers include the potential for risk to the University: